AdventHealth Redmond: History

-On May 13, 2021, HCA Healthcare signed an agreement to sell Redmond Regional Medical Center and its related businesses, physician clinic operations, outpatient services and equity interests to AdventHealth for $635 million.
+On May 13, 2021, HCA Healthcare signed a definitive agreement to purchase Redmond Regional Medical Center and its related businesses, physician clinic operations, outpatient services and equity interests to AdventHealth for $635 million.
 Before being sold the hospital had been part of HCA Healthcare for forty-eight years.

-On October 1, 2021, Redmond Regional Medical Center joined AdventHealth becoming the third hospital to join the hospital network in Georgia, it was the last hospital in Northwest Georgia sold by HCA Healthcare.
+On October 1, 2021, Redmond Regional Medical Center purchased AdventHealth becoming the third hospital to join the hospital network in Georgia, it was the last hospital in northwest Georgia sold by HCA Healthcare.
 In January 2022, it was renamed AdventHealth Redmond.
 By purchasing the hospital AdventHealth also became the official manager of the Polk County emergency medical services.
 Before being bought by AdventHealth, Redmond Medical Center paid Floyd County $1,378,000 in taxes.

-On February 21, 2025, AdventHealth Redmond had a groundbreaking for a 40,000-square-foot Heart and Vascular Institute.
+On February 21, 2025, AdventHealth Redmond had a groundbreaking for a 40000 sqfoot Heart and Vascular Institute.

 On August 13, there was a topping out of the building.